It's easy to start your application today.

 - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

-- BSChE Degree Requirements for students entering (matriculating) in 2019 and later
+- Requirements for students entering (matriculating) in 2019 and later

-- BSChE Degree Requirements for students entering (matriculating) in 2018 and prior
+- Requirements for students entering (matriculating) in 2018 and prior

 The curriculum is designed to provide opportunities for students to explore areas of interest within chemical engineering.
-In addition to the accredited BS degree in Chemical Engineering, another choice is to pursue the course of study leading to the BS degree in Applied Science with a major in chemical engineering.
+For additional flexibility, another choice is to pursue the course of study leading to the BS degree in Applied Science with a major in chemical engineering.

-The 18 units of chemical engineering electives permit students to tailor their studies toward specific goals such as obtaining more depth in a chemical engineering sub discipline (e.g., materials) or increasing breadth by choosing courses from different sub disciplines.
+The degree requirements include 18 units of chemical engineering electives.
+These units permit students to tailor their studies toward specific goals such as obtaining more depth in a chemical engineering sub discipline (e.g., materials) or increasing breadth by choosing courses from different sub disciplines.
 Some of these 18 units may be taken in other engineering departments or in the natural sciences or physical sciences.
-Students in collaboration with their advisers design a course of study (subject to certain requirements) for the chemical engineering electives.
-A draft plan is developed as early as possible and formally reviewed each semester by the student and adviser.
-Specific requirements for the chemical engineering electives are:
+In collaboration with their advisers, students design a course of study (subject to certain requirements) for the chemical engineering electives.

-- at least 9 units from 300 or higher level courses in Chemical Engineering (EECE courses) which can include the advanced laboratory course
+- At least 9 units from EECE courses, which can include the advanced laboratory course

 Below is a list of courses currently approved as chemical engineering electives.
 Students interested in counting a course towards the chemical engineering electives that is not on this list should first discuss with their academic advisor and then petition the EECE Undergraduate Committee through Dr. Janie Brennan.